mikedlowis-prototypes/editor/docs/edit.1.md

 ## FILES

-### $HOME/.config/edit/editrc
+$HOME/.config/edit/editrc:
 Shell script loaded in current environment to make shell functions and environment variables available to xedit(1)

 ## ENVIRONMENT

-### BASH_ENV
+* `BASH_ENV`:
     Set to same value as $EDITRCFILE so that the file is loaded as a bash script in the event that the user shell is bash(1)

-### DISPLAY
+* `DISPLAY`:
     This variable is used to determine if we are running in an X11 environment.
 If
     $DISPLAY is not set then the contents of the $EDITOR variable is used to determine what editor to launch in lieu of xedit(1).
 If $EDITOR is not set then vim(1) is launched instead.

-### EDITRCFILE
+* `EDITRCFILE`:
     Contains the path of the shell script which is loaded before xedit(1) to setup the environment and define shell functions which can be called during an editing session.

-### EDITOR
+* `EDITOR`:
     Used as a fallback for when not running in an X11 system (xedit(1) is of course X11 only).

-### PATH
+* `PATH`:
     The $PATH variable is modified in order to add $HOME/config/edit/tools/ to the path.
 This folder is a standard location in which user scripts and tools can be placed so they can be used from within xedit(1) without cluttering up the normal system path.

 ## AUTHOR